dodycode/learn-Apriori-Using-Laravel-PHP/README.md

 # learn-Apriori-Using-PHP
-Trying to learn how to create data mining with association rules apriori using php
+Trying to learn how to create data mining with association rules apriori using laravel

 ## Project setup
 ```